DuyDu-kma/kma_ctf/docs/configuration.rst

 REVERSE_PROXY
 ~~~~~~~~~~~~~
-Specifies whether CTFd is behind a reverse proxy or not.
+Specifies whether KMActf is behind a reverse proxy or not.
 Set to ``True`` if using a reverse proxy like nginx.

 See `Flask documentation <https://werkzeug.palletsprojects.com/en/0.15.x/middleware/proxy_fix/#werkzeug.middleware.proxy_fix.ProxyFix.>`_ for full details.

 ..
 Tip::
     You can also specify a comma seperated set of numbers specifying the reverse proxy configuration settings.
 For example to configure `x_for=1, x_proto=1, x_host=1, x_port=1, x_prefix=1` specify `1,1,1,1,1`.
-By setting the value to ``True``, CTFd will default to the above behavior with all proxy settings set to 1.
+By setting the value to ``True``, KMActf will default to the above behavior with all proxy settings set to 1.

 TEMPLATES_AUTO_RELOAD
 ~~~~~~~~~~~~~~~~~~~~~